Active and sterile neutrino oscillations inside the Sun in a phenomenological (3+1+2)-model: Introduction

-Among the obtained experimental results [2], one can refer the indications on possible presence of new anomalies for the neutrino and antineutrino fluxes in different processes, which cannot be explained by the oscillations of only three active neutrinos [3].
-This result may be connected with existence of sterile neutrinos, which are beyond not only the SM but also the minimally extended Standard Model (MESM) with three active neutrinos with different masses.
-Though the terrestrial short-baseline neutrino experiments indicate the approximate value of the sterile neutrino mass scale about 1\,eV [4], the observational data related to formation of galaxies and their clusters can be explained if to suppose existence of sterile neutrinos with masses of the order of 1\,keV, which are candidate particles for dark matter [5].
-However, in the recent paper [6], it is shown that the inclusion of the sterile neutrino with a mass about 0.5\,eV can help to resolve the tension between the Planck and BICEP2 results.
-More details on possible existence of sterile neutrinos and their characteristics can be found in numerous papers (see, e.g., Refs.~[7--10]).
-In the current paper we restrict ourselves to sterile neutrinos with masses of the order of 1\,eV or lighter, which represent the much current interest [5, 11, 12], especially for explanation of indicated new anomalies for the electron neutrino and antineutrino fluxes.
+Among the obtained experimental results about neutrino oscillations \cite{2}, one can refer indications on presence of anomalies for the neutrino and antineutrino fluxes in different processes at short distances, which cannot be explained by oscillations of three active neutrinos \cite{3}.
+These anomalies may be associated with existence of sterile neutrinos and under its confirmation they will be beyond not only the SM but also the minimally modified Standard Model ($\nu$SM) with three active massive neutrinos.
+The terrestrial short-baseline (SBL) neutrino experiments indicate a possible value of the sterile neutrino mass scale about 1\,eV \cite{4}.
+Besides, observational data related to formation of galaxies and their clusters can be explained if one supposes existence of sterile neutrinos with masses of the order of a few keV \cite{5,5a}.
+In the paper \cite{6}, it is shown that the inclusion of the sterile neutrino with a mass about 0.5\,eV can resolve the tension between the Planck and BICEP2 results.
+More details on possible existence of sterile neutrinos and their characteristics can be found in numerous papers (see, e.g., Refs.~\cite{7,8,9,10,10a}).
+In the present paper we restrict ourselves to sterile neutrinos with masses of the order of 1\,eV or lighter, which represent the interest for explanation of the indicated SBL anomalies for the electron neutrino and antineutrino fluxes as well as for oscillations of active neutrinos inside the Sun \cite{6,7,10a,11,12}.